iPhone 17, Air, and SE4/16E Rumors: What We Know So Far

 iPhone 17 Family

-For the main iPhone line, the major change is an abscence.
+For the main iPhone line, the major change is an absence.
 Apple is getting rid of the Plus model, just like it gave up on Mini variants after two iterations.
 That doesn’t mean we won’t see a larger non-Pro model, but more on that in a bit.

-The main iPhone 17, iPhone 17 Pro, and iPhone 17 Pro Max should get some updates, too.
+The main iPhone 17, iPhone 17 Pro and iPhone 17 Pro Max should get some updates, too.
 After five years of nearly unchanged designs, the models will finally bear new looks.
 Updates on display, camera, and performance are also expected.

 iPhone Air

-Older iPhone generations have received variants like Mini, Plus, Pro, Max, but no iPhone Air was released so far.
+Older iPhone generations have received variants like Mini, Plus, Pro, and Max, but no iPhone Air has been released so far.
 This year, this is expected to change.

-Replacing the Plus model, the Air variant should bring a (very) sleek body as its main selling point.
-It will, however, have a higher price tag, and sacrifice some features to reach an impressive thinness.
+Replacing the Plus model, the Air variant is expected to feature a sleek body as its main selling point.
+It will, however, have a higher price tag and sacrifice some features to reach an impressive thinness.

 What Are Rumors Saying About 2025 iPhones’ Specifications and Features?

-Now that we have briefly talked about the expected announcements, let’s get in-depth.
+Now that we have briefly talked about the expected announcements let’s get in-depth.
 The sections below describe which features and specifications have appeared in rumors for each iPhone model.

 iPhone SE4/16E

 The least-expensive iPhone will be the one to receive the most changes this year.
-Expect a complete overhaul inside and outside, leaving little about it relatable to previous models.
+Expect a complete overhaul inside and outside, leaving little resemblance to previous models.
 Considering it will be more akin to the main line than to older SE iPhones, a new name fits well.

 External Design